 The silky fur coat also means that it is prone to tangling.
 While regular brushing can avoid tangles, if they do form, you should ideally brush them out with your fingers instead of pulling on them with a brush or comb.

-Their long, floppy ears will also need to be kept clean on a weekly basis to avoid buildup of bacteria.
+Their long, floppy ears will also need to be kept clean on a weekly basis to avoid a buildup of bacteria.

 Physical Traits of the Beagle and Cocker Spaniel mix